isa-ulisboa/greends-pml-2022-2023/README.md

-# greends-aml
+# greends-pml
-Links and exercises for the course Applied Machine Learning
+Links and exercises for the course Practical Machine Learning

 ---